 - All application information must be submitted through the Folds of Honor online portal.
 Documentation is not accepted via USPS, fax, email or over the phone.

-- Offer or denial notifications will be sent July 2019.
+- Offer or denial notifications will be sent via the registered email on the account during July 2020.

 - All funds are sent to the educational institution.
 No funds are sent or released to an individual.